 Instant Start and Cue with preview

 Three Effects (Filter, Flanger, Reverb) plus Scratch

 Single/continuous play modes

 Dual Mode Jog Wheel for search or pitch bend

 Cortex DMIX-600 iPod DJ Controller Controller Section

 REVIEW FROM DJZONE:

-Let me start off by disclosing that I have been a beta tester for Cortex for over a year now since they released the HDC1000 and I have tried hard to be very honest with my thoughts about the units noting not only their features but also their shortcomings....and that I am not an official dj equipment reviewer...just a working dj.
+Let me start off by disclosing that I have been a beta tester for Cortex for over a year now since they released the HDC1000 and I have tried hard to be very honest with my thoughts about the units noting not only your features but also your shortcomings....and that I am not an official dj equipment reviewer...just a working dj.